-Meditation, enough sleep, soft music, a light candle, and soft exercise in form of Yoga or walking in nature are making wonders to your stress levels.
+Meditation, enough sleep, soft music, a light candle, and soft exercise in the form of Yoga or walking in nature are doing wonders for your stress levels.

-It is also helpful to keep your tasks small, and do little every day, using the Pomodoro method with that to-do list of yours.
-Decide just a few things you will do for the day and leave the rest for another day.
+It is also helpful to keep your tasks small and do little every day, using the Pomodoro method with that to-do list of yours.
+Decide a few things you will do for the day and leave the rest for another day.

 But another very good and perhaps unrevealed way to have a perfect wellness experience is to read books!

 A 2009 research study by a neuropsychologist, Dr. David Lewis found that reading for just six minutes can reduce stress levels by up to 68%.
 Participants in the study only needed to read silently for six minutes to ease tension in the muscles and slow down their heart rate.